CarlosAraoz6/OrbitaMX-Predict-the-orbit-of-the-James-Webb-space-telescope-with-a-quantum-algorithm--Herman-Kolden/README.md

 Finally, we join our code of quantum teleportation +  our code to simulate the orbit of the James Webb telescope with the HHL quantum algorithm and we plot our results.

 Note:Through the Jupyter notebook file there are several comments and notes for what we are doing.
 Also, we submit a PDF file of the Jupyter Notebook file named "OrbitaMX-Task3.pdf" for a better visual understanding in Gitgub.

+Note: Some files need to be dowloaded in order to be viewed.

+PD: It was quite a challenging Hackathon challenge but we learned so much and had fun trying to solve it, thank you for everything.